-During your driving lessons you will practise four reversing manoeuvres and also an emergency stop.
+During your driving lessons you will practise several reversing manoeuvres and also an emergency stop.

 In the driving test you will only be required to show the examiners one reversing manoeuvre, picked at random, and possibly carry out the emergency stop.